-The senior secondary pathway reform that will come into effect in 2025 will bring even greater flexibility for students when selecting their future study choices.
+The senior secondary pathway reform has brought even greater flexibility for students when selecting their future study choices.

 The VCE Vocational Major is the applied learning and vocational options but has the added benefit of allowing students to combine VCE units into their program.
 This increased choice will enable students to gain experiences that prepare them for future employment pathways.